owlet42/kubeflow-docs/docs/install/tkgs.rst

 Update package configurations
 -----------------------------

-To update the configuration of vSphere Enterprise Kubeflow package using an updated configuration file (i.e., ``config.yaml``):
+To update the configuration of Freestone Kubeflow package using an updated configuration file (i.e., ``config.yaml``):

 .. code-block:: shell